emilyeserven/emilyeserven.github.io/README.md

 # Current Effort

+(Currently reflected by [this issue](https://github.com/emilyeserven/emilyeserven.github.io/issues/22) but hopefully will soon be identified with separate issues and one main label?)

 My code process has recently evolved to involve writing documentation much more frequently and alongside the task.
 I'm updating my site to reflect this better.

 # Next Effort